codegram/hyperclient/Readme.md

 ## Resource permissions

-Using the `Allow` header HyperClient should be able to restrict the allowed method on a given `Collection` or `Element`.
+Using the `Allow` header HyperClient should be able to restrict the allowed method on a given `Resource` or `Resource`.

 ## Embedded

-HyperClient should be able to fetch `Elements` either from a link given in a `Collection` or by getting the data when is embedded in a `Collection`.
+HyperClient should be able to fetch `Resources` either from a link given in a `Resource` or by getting the data when is embedded in a `Resource`.